 When fish realize what is happening, they may line up to wait for bait to be pushed in their direction.
 Let your bait float with the wind on top water for the best effect.

 Which bait is best for fishing?

-There are many baits for fishing in freshwater.
-These include minnows, grasshoppers, crickets, crayfish, leeches, and worms.
-Meanwhile, the best saltwater fishing baits include squid strips, shrimp, crabs, eels, and sea worms.
-You could also buy live bait.
+There are many good baits for fishing in freshwater like minnows, grasshoppers, crickets, crayfish, leeches, and worms.
+In saltwater, the best fishing baits include shrimp, squid, crabs, eel, and cut bait.
+Live bait is almost always better than dead bait.